This Fact Sheet is not relevant in your region

 The liquidator will be an insolvency practitioner (IP).
 They can be appointed by either the creditors or members of the company.
 The company’s assets will be sold and the money raised will be used to pay its debts and the liquidator’s costs.
 If any money is left, it will be shared between members of the company.

 The liquidator will investigate the behaviour of the directors of the company.
-They will then write a report which will be sent to the Secretary of State for Business, Energy and Industrial Strategy.
+They will then write a report which will be sent to the Secretary of State for Business and Trade.

 Cooperation with the liquidator